-K. Aaron Van Oosterhout is a research scholar at the Dorothy A. Johnson Center for Philanthropy’s Community Research Institute (CRI) at Grand Valley State University in Grand Rapids, Michigan.
-At CRI, he designs, manages, and carries out a broad variety of community-based research projects, in areas ranging from housing to prisoner re-entry to public health.
+Aaron Van Oosterhout, Ph.D., is a research manager at the Dorothy A. Johnson Center for Philanthropy at Grand Valley State University, where he designs, manages, and carries out a broad variety of community-based research projects in areas ranging from out-of-school-time programs to criminal justice.

-Dr. Van Oosterhout sees his work at CRI as an opportunity to pursue social justice in West Michigan.
-By listening to a broad spectrum of community voices — from non-profit directors to the people whose lives they touch — he hopes to help area organizations strengthen their services and improve their reach.
+Dr. Van Oosterhout sees his work at the Johnson Center as an opportunity to pursue social justice in West Michigan.
+By listening to a broad spectrum of community voices — from nonprofit directors to the people whose lives they touch — he hopes to help area organizations strengthen their services and improve their reach.